 Lesson 1: Do not ignore any Process Group or Knowledge Areas

 While I aced the major-3 process groups Planning, Executing, Monitoring and Controlling (‘Proficiency’ level), the other two weren’t so good.
-Knowing only 4 out of 47 processes fall in these two process groups, it feels kind of stupid!
+Knowing that just a handful of processes fall in these two process groups, it feels kind of stupid!
 Make sure you do not ignore Initiating and Closing process groups just because they have just 2 processes each.
 Practice tests too have less number of questions in them, so you want to give special focus to these two.

 Lesson 2: Practice at least a 1000 unique PMP sample exam questions